By Eric Johnson

 After the Resurrection, there will be a Day of Judgment.
 While all will eventually be saved and inherit a kingdom of glory, those who trust in God and seek to follow His laws and ordinances will inherit lives in the eternities that are unimaginable in glory and overwhelming in majesty.
 That Day of Judgment will be a day of mercy and love—a day when broken hearts are healed, when tears of grief are replaced with tears of gratitude, when all will be made right (Dieter F. Uchtdorf, “O How Great the Plan of Our God!”
 Ensign (Conference Edition), November 2016, p.
 21).

-While Uchtdorf makes it sounds like this will be a pleasant experience for most, others say it will be enjoyable only for those who have been successful in keeping the commandments.
+While Uchtdorf makes it sounds like this will be a pleasant experience for most, other leaders say it will be enjoyable only for those who have been successful in keeping the commandments.
 According to a church manual, it depends on what type of law a person is living that determines the verdict at the final judgment:

 At the Final Judgment we will inherit a place in the kingdom for which we are prepared.
 The scriptures teach of three kingdoms of glory—the celestial kingdom, the terrestrial kingdom, and the telestial kingdom (see D&C 88:20–32) (Gospel Principles, 2009, p.
 271).